-You must push the fix button or the button within 5 seconds to change the language.
+You must push the cond button or the button within 5 seconds to change the language.

-Current lan- guage Press ((() () () () () () () () (Press (PHONE END) to select
+Current lan- guage Press (((TALK/PHONE SEND) to select Press (PHONE END) to select

 English Spanish French

 Spanish English French

 French English Spanish

 5. If you decide not to change the language, do not push either button.
 After 5 seconds, the VR session will end, and the language will not be changed.